eertrj/Network-Topology-Study/Message_Propagation_Visualization_Results.md

-# GlucoXe Message Propagation Visualization Results
+# Network Message Propagation Visualization Results

 ## Overview

-This document presents the results of visualizing message propagation in the GlucoXe network using **send-once full coverage** strategy.
+This document presents the results of visualizing message propagation in distributed networks using **send-once full coverage** strategy.
 The analysis covers network sizes from 50 to 500 nodes with detailed timing estimates.

 ## Files Generated